Exhibition at the Museum of Man

 - How does our skin resist the water that passes over it every morning in the shower?
 To variations in temperature that assail us?
 To the cold that dries us out and above all, to the sun, public enemy number 1.
 What are these millions of bacteria doing on the surface of our skin?

-- To finish this course, you will discover the piercing through the ages and cultures.
+- To finish this journey, you will discover the piercing through the ages and cultures.
 Yet another another story and another journey.

 This exhibition is difficult for children under 10 years old.
 The Museum of l'Homme proposes some animations for the youngest:

-FLASH ANIMATION : I HAVE YOU IN MY SKIN! :
+FLASH ANIMATION: I HAVE YOU IN THE SKIN! :

 - Animations to better understand complex concepts through playful and concrete experiments. concrete experiments.